repobee/repobee/docs/repobee_plug/creating_plugins.rst

 to simply try passing different base parsers to the ``requires_base_parsers``.

-The ``callback`` should be a function that accepts the parsed arguments from the extension command's parser, as well as an :py:class:`~repobee_plug.API` instance.
+The ``callback`` should be a function that accepts the parsed arguments from the extension command's parser, as well as an :py:class:`~repobee_plug.PlatformAPI` instance.
 Again, if the command requires any base parsers, the arguments from these will be both parsed and processed.
 The ``api`` argument is only passed a meaningful value if ``requires_api=True``, otherwise ``None`` is passed.